dicksondickson/sanitize-app/README.md

 Copy the Python script to the folder with images you want to sanitize and run ```python sanitize.py```.
 A ```sanitized``` sub folder will be created and the output files will have the same name as the input file with '_sanitized' appended.

-You can also run ```paython sanitize.py /path/to/your/images/directory```.
+You can also run ```python sanitize.py /path/to/your/images/directory```.

 ## sanitize.bat
 Batch file is for calling sanitize.py in Windows from any folder.
-Add path to the Python script and batch file in the windows environment paths and call sanitize from anywhere.
+Add the path to the Python script and batch file in the windows environment paths and call sanitize from anywhere.

 ## LICENSE